jasonkhadka/jasonkhadka/README.md

-- 👋 Hi, I’m @jasonkhadka
+- 👋 Hi,
-- 👀 I’m interested in AI Research
+- AI Researcher
-- 💞️ I’m looking to collaborate on open source projects on AI/ML and tools surrounding it.
-- 📫 How to reach me on my email jasonkhadka33@gmail.com

 <!---
 jasonkhadka/jasonkhadka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.